taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Software Engineering** (10th, 2015) by Ian Sommerville
 - **Software Engineering at Google: Lessons Learned from Programming Over Time** (2020) by Titus Winters, Tom Manshreck, Hyrum Wright
 - Software Engineering: A Practitioner's Approach by Roger S. Pressman
-- The Essentials of Modern Software Engineering by Ivar Jacobson, Harold "Bud" Lawson, Pan-Wei Ng, Paul E. McMahon, Michael Goedicke
 - The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer
 - Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs by Dr. Stanier, James

+Modern Software Engineering

+- Modern Software Engineering: Doing What Works to Build Better Software Faster (2021) by David Farley
+- The Essentials of Modern Software Engineering by Ivar Jacobson, Harold "Bud" Lawson, Pan-Wei Ng, Paul E. McMahon, Michael Goedicke

 ### Software Requirements